 Sleeping bag and ground pad (may be hired at additional cost)

-The tour will be arranged Friday to Saturday in the period from June 15 to sept 30.
+This tour will be arranged Friday to Saturday in the period from 15 June to 30 September.